A-Dan-A/shops-game/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+rather than do automated testing (behaviour driven route instead) identified it as a possible stratagey but explained why not used, for example this is a small project with a small development window

 <img src="assets/readme-images/" width="500">
 <img src="assets/readme-images/" width="500">
 <img src="assets/readme-images/" width="500">